Do Go On - 361 - The Hollywood Bandit

 Someone also noted down the licence plate of the getaway car

-and the FBI found it had recently been sold by an elderly couple
+and the FBI founded it recently been sold by an elderly couple to a man

 They described the man and a sketch artist drew him.